KuyaJasper/E-CommerceBackEnd/README.md

 After the database is seeded, run the sctipt
 ### `npm run start`

 This will start the server for your browser to use.
+You will see in the terminal which port the application is running on.

+On [Insomnia Core](https://insomnia.rest).
+You can run the local host, and create requests to the server.

 # License